-Excavation generally continued down until culturally "sterile" sediment was reached.
-In nonfeature areas, this generally occurred around 60-70 cm below datum.
+Excavation generally continued down until culturally "sterile" (absent, or very low artifact density) sediment was reached.
+In non-feature areas, this generally occurred around 70-85 cm below datum.
 The specific methods used in feature excavation varied depending on the size and nature of the feature.
 In general, features were divided into two or more sections with parallel or perpendicular profile lines labeled A-A', B-B' etc. The resulting sections were labeled Area 1, Area 2 etc. Plan views and profiles were drawn and photographed with a digital camera.
 Excavation within each feature Area proceeded by excavating with trowels, brushes and/or small plastic putty or paint knives.
 All feature fill was saved, the volume of fill was recorded in liters, and the material was bagged and assigned an FS number.
 The feature fill was thoroughly air-dried before being processed by flotation.